Flevy Management Insights Case Study

 KPI Refinement Strategy for Ecommerce in Apparel Retail

-There are countless scenarios that require Key Performance Indicators.
 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Key Performance Indicators to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, best practices, and other tools developed from past client work.
-Let us analyze the following scenario.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+We followed this management consulting approach for this case study.

 Reading time: 9 minutes